-For the second case, we let $Y$ be a cycle in $G[S_R \cup T_A]$ and we partition the vertices of the cycle into two sets; $Y_S = Y \cap S_R$ and $Y_T = Y \cap T_A$.
+For the second case, we let $Y$ be a cycle in $G[S_R \cup T_A]$, and we partition the vertices of the cycle into two sets; $Y_S = Y \cap S_R$ and $Y_T = Y \cap T_A$.
 Since $G[S_R \cup T_A]$ is bipartite, we know that $|Y_S| = |Y_T|$.
 Since all vertices in $Y_S$ have degree exactly two in $G[S_R \cup T_A]$, it follows that $N_{G[S_R \cup T_A]}(Y_S) \subseteq Y_T$.
-Therefore, a reconfiguration sequence from $S$ to some vertex cover $S'$ that adds all vertices in $Y_T$ (one by one), and then removes all vertices in $Y_S$ (one by one) will satisfy conditions (1), (3), and (4) from Definition \ref{def-preserv-seq} for any value of $c$.
-For $c = 2$, such a sequence will not satisfy condition (2) if the cycle has at least six vertices (i.e. $|Y_T| \geq 3$).
-However, using the fact that every vertex in $Y_S$ has degree exactly two in $G[S_R \cup T_A]$, we can find a reconfiguration sequence from $S$ to $S'$ in which no vertex cover has size greater than $|S| + 2$.
+Therefore, a reconfiguration sequence from $S$ to some vertex cover $S'$ that adds all vertices in $Y_T$ (one by one) and then removes all vertices in $Y_S$ (one by one) will satisfy Conditions (1), (3) and (4) from Definition \ref{def-preserv-seq} for any value of $c$.
+For $c = 2$, such a sequence will not satisfy Condition (2) if the cycle has at least six vertices (i.e., $|Y_T| \geq 3$).
+However, using the fact that every vertex in $Y_S$ has degree exactly two in $G[S_R \cup T_A]$, we can find a reconfiguration sequence from $S$ to $S'$ in which no vertex cover has a size greater than $|S| + 2$.
 To do so, we restrict our attention to $G[Y_S \cup Y_T]$.
-Since $Y$ is an even cycle, we can label all the vertices of $Y$ in clockwise order from $0$ to $|Y| - 1$ such that all vertices in $Y_S$ receive even labels.
-The reconfiguration sequence from $S$ to $S'$ starts by adding the two vertices labeled $1$ and $|Y| - 1$.
-After doing so, the vertex labeled 0 is removed.
-Next, to remove the vertex labeled 2, we only need to add the vertex labeled 3.
+Since $Y$ is an even cycle, we~can label all the vertices of $Y$ in clockwise order from zero to $|Y| - 1$ such that all vertices in $Y_S$ receive even labels.
+The reconfiguration sequence from $S$ to $S'$ starts by adding the two vertices labelled $1$ and $|Y| - 1$.
+After doing so, the vertex labelled 0 is removed.
+Next, to remove the vertex labelled 2, we only need to add the vertex labelled 3.
 The same process is repeated for all vertices with even labels up to $|Y| - 4$.
-Finally, when we reach the vertex labeled $|Y| - 2$, both of its neighbors will have already been added and we can simply remove it.
-Hence, we have a $2$-bounded prefix from $S$ to $S'$ and it is not hard to see that finding this reconfiguration sequence can be accomplished in time polynomial in $n$.
+Finally, when we reach the vertex labelled $|Y| - 2$, both of its neighbours will have already been added, and we can simply remove it.
+Hence, we have a two-bounded prefix from $S$ to $S'$, and it is not hard to see that finding this reconfiguration sequence can be accomplished in time polynomial in $n$.